 Buying Time 2012

-The Brennan Center's “Buying Time — 2012” will make available every judicial election television advertisement that is aired in the states holding elections for state supreme courts in 2012.
+The Brennan Center's “Buying Time 2012” page features every judicial television advertisement that was aired in those states holding elections for state supreme courts in 2012.
 Every advertisement is available for viewing in video format.
-We also feature storyboards for every ad, which include screen captures of the ads at timed intervals, along with a transcription of the ad’s complete text.
-Finally, we provide summaries of the amounts spent on TV ads in different states — and breakdowns of which groups are doing the spending.
+We also feature storyboards for each ad, which include screen captures of the ads at timed intervals, along with a transcription of the ad’s complete text.
+Finally, we provide summaries of the amounts spent on TV ads in different states, and breakdowns of which groups are doing the spending.
 See below for links to state-by-state coverage.
-(TV ads, storyboards, and figures on spending are provided to the Brennan Center by the Campaign Media Analysis Group (CMAG).)
+(TV ads, storyboards, and figures on spending are provided to the Brennan Center by Kantar Media/CMAG.)

 Editorial, Politics, Principle and an Attack on the Courts, The New York Times, September 23, 2012